Estimated reading time: 4 minutes

 To be found on Google, you may either pay Google for an ad or use SEO to influence SERP like featured snippets, “People also ask”, etc. However, some SERP features like Wikipedia cannot be bought or influenced by SEO.

 Google Trends is something that many newbies overlook.
 It is a website that allows people to find out how popular a search term is over time alone or compared to another search term.
 This offers insights into what is trending.

 Coronavirus is a gamechanger among the search community as Google Trends is becoming more useful during the coronavirus pandemic.
 Search trends amid coronavirus are shifting in an unprecedented manner so Google Trends is something SEO professionals should consider visiting.

 For creating website content, you should turn to Google Trends to understand search behavior changes during the pandemic as Google Trends provides data down to past hour versus Google Keyword Planner which provides monthly search data.
 For instance, if you are offering yoga classes and the search term “home” is trending, you may want to change your search term to “home yoga classes”.

 Explore Google Trends now if you have not done so.
 There are a lot of search insights you can find to improve your SEO amid coronavirus.

 You can learn more about Google Trends below.

-In the next two weeks, we will share with you in our SEO series more SEO topics in layman’s terms which may help your SEO amid coronavirus.
+In the next two weeks, we will share with you in layman’s terms more SEO tactics employed by SEO professionals to help your SEO amid coronavirus.
 Stay tuned.